ardumont/markdown-toc/README.md

 A simple mode to create TOC in a well-formed markdown file.

-Limitations:

-The TOC is well-formed if the markdown is. (cf. #15)
+Note that the TOC is well-formed if the markdown is (cf. #15).

 # Use